pyloke-web/digital-cv/README.md

 ## 💖 Volunteer Experiences
 **Publicity Director and Website Manager** @ [Malaysian Association of Psychology Students](https://www.mapstudents.com/) *(June 2021 - Present)*
-- Aministrative work for all social media accounts
+- Aministrative work and content creation for social media accounts
-- Implemented new features on the [website](https://www.mapstudents.com/)
+- Management and implemention of features on the [website](https://www.mapstudents.com/)
   -  Mentor-mentee progeram
   -  Event portal for psychology-related events in Malaysia
 - ***Technologies used:*** Wix, Canva

 **Under-secretary-general, Community Outreach and Collaboration** @ [United Nation Association Malaysia](https://unam.org.my/) *(April 2022 - Present)*
 - Oversee the planning and implementation of outreach strategies
-- Project management and event coordination
+- Project management and collaboration coordination on events in line with the 17 pillars of Sustainable Developmental Goals
 - Strategic collaborations with local Civil Society Organisations and relevant stakeholders

 **Head of Department, Communications and Executive Board Member** @ [United Nation Association Malaysia - Youth](https://unamyouth.com/) *(June 2021 - April 2022)*